SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/Search-Templates.md

 1. Optional.
 Select the available values.
     1. For text entries, enter each value on a separate line.
 Do not use commas to separate values as they will be marked invalid.
 If the string needs a comma, use quotes in the text entry, such as “abc,xyz”.
     1. For Label-Value pairs, copy paste the label-value pairs as comma-delimited lines.
-If you are using a Lookup make sure that you are using a valid [lookup (classic)](../../search-query-language/search-operators/lookup-classic.md "lookup (Classic)") file because the system will reject any lookup file path that it cannot validate.
+If you are using a Lookup make sure that you are using a valid [lookup (classic)](../../search-query-language/search-operators/lookup-classic.md "lookup (Classic)") file because the system will reject any lookup file path that it can't validate.

         ![label-value-pairs.png](/img/search/build-search/search-templates/label-value-pairs.png)